-- 6.2.192 Razorbill is deemed to be of medium vulnerability to displacement (Furness et al., 2013), although it may be particularly sensitive during the post-breeding period during moult and when attending young. - 6.2.193 It is considered that the extent of any disturbance due to construction activities is unlikely to occur within up to 2 km from the disturbance source and potentially only involving Hornsea Three during the non-breeding season.
-Cable installation may also disturb birds although this is generally considered to be of lower magnitude than foundation installation for example. - 6.2.194 There is potential for a LSE on razorbill as a result of construction disturbance in the non-breeding season only and therefore further assessment is required.
+- 6.2.192 Razorbill is deemed to be of medium vulnerability to displacement (Furness et al., 2013), when attending young. - 6.2.193 It is considered that the extent of any disturbance due to construction activities is unlikely to is generally considered to be of lower magnitude than foundation installation for example. - 6.2.194 There is potential for a LSE on razorbill as a result of construction disturbance in the nonbreeding season only and therefore further assessment is required.